makersacademy/rps-challenge/README.md

 - Views erb tags use @game and method calls to get values for names and choices.

 - Created an instance variable @game assigned with Game.instance in a before block so to DRY up routes.

+### Advanced Requirement: Multi-player

+Change the game so that two marketeers can play against each other.

+Wrote a feature test for Dave and Jim to enter their names then see 'Dave vs Jim'.

+- Reworked Game to be able to accept two player name inputs, if only one is given player 2 is constructed as a Comp instance.

+- Created a new form on index.erb for multi-player, also reworked the original form to be titled single-player.

+- Replaced instances of 'Computer' in the views to use player 2's name (which would be computer if a comp replaces player 2)